tari-project/doc-playground/docs/hackathon.md

 ### Set up the Ootle Wallet Daemon
 You'll need the `tari_dan_wallet_daemon` to proceed.
 You'll be able to find the latest binaries [here](https://github.com/tari-project/tari-dan/releases).
 If you don't, look to the end of this section for an alternative means of running the `tari_dan_wallet_daemon`

+!!! warning "Release binaries not available"
+    Unfortunately, there are no release binaries currently available.
+It is recommended that you use the Alternative Method mentioned above.
+Once launched, however, instructions for creating the accounts and claiming fees are the same.

 Once you have it, open your terminal and run the following command: